ipfs/community/js-commit-guidelines.md

 * no dot (.) at the end

 ### Body
-Just as in the *subject*, use the imperative, present tense: "change" not "changed" nor "changes".
+Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer
-The footer should contain any information about *breaking changes* and is also the place to reference GitHub issues that this commit *closes*.
+The footer should contain any information about breaking changes and is also the place to reference GitHub issues that this commit closes.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.